Estimation-product-quality-features/FeedAI/README.md

 ---
 ## Installation

-The easiest way to run the app locally is to clone the repository and running the following docker commands.
+The easiest way to run the app locally is to clone the repository and execute the following docker commands in the root folder and a shell of your choice.
 For the initial run build the by running the following command in your shell:

 > ```sudo docker build -t grain:dev .```